telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 ---
-title: Capture traffic from multiple devices
+title: Capture traffic from Multiple Devices
 description: "Learn how to capture traffic from multiple devices and how to differentiate the traffic based on the device IP."
 type: how-to
 slug: fiddler-multiple-devices